wp-plugins/memphis-documents-library/readme.txt

 Memphis Documents Library is a  documents library for WordPress with a robust feature set.
 It is a great tool for the organization and distribution of files.

-= Whats New in Version 2.5.1 =
+= What's New With Version 2.6 =

-* *Fix* - Added the style.css file to the admin page.
-Now the page will display the correct style.
+* *New* - The ability to allow/deny user types access to Private Posts.
-* *Fix* - Removed style.php and replaced it with style.css and used the WordPress function `wp_add_inline_style` to handle custom stylesheet changes.
+* *New* - In the setting menu you can now choose the allowed file types.
-* *Fix* - Disabled the ability to view a private post if the user does not have the capabilities to.
+* *New* - A restore defaults option has been added this will restore Memphis Documents Library to its factory state, *WARNING all files and post will be deleted*.
-* *Fix* - Updated large list to reflect the addition of sub categories.
+* *Update* - Updated localization files.
-* *Fix* - Removed unnecessary padding from the category tabs.
+* *Update* - Uninstall will not remove all saved variables , posts, files, categories, and directories for a single WordPress Site and also WordPress Multisite.
-* *Update* - Updated localization.
+* *Bug* - Error with javascript loading, if using WordPress Multisite network admin.
-* *Update* - Removed the sub folder on the right side of the documents list, seems unneeded.
+* *Bug* - Fixed issue where Post Status was not displaying any statuses.
-* *Bug* - Fixed loop bug, when a Memphis Documents post does not have the category mdocs-media.
-Now the result will be an output of the shortcode only.
+* *Bug* - Batch upload was cutting of filenames with dots in them.
-* *Bug* - Permalink setting fixed.
-Sub categories where not working when set to default WordPress permalink setting.
+* *Bug* - Fixed bug causing new installs to produce errors, these errors would correct themselves but very annoying for users to see.
-* *Bug* - Javascript error with FireFox and IE.  A undefined `event.preventDefault();` was causing Add Main Category to no function.
-Removing this line fixed the issue.
+* *Bug* - Removed extra label tag in sort box which was cause issues in Firefox.

 = Memphis Documents Library Features =